Qualify as a primary school teacher. Designed by teachers, for teachers.

-How to apply for this courseTrain with School Direct to become a Newly Qualified Teacher in a primary school in one year.
+Take the School-based PGCE route to become an Early Career Teacher in a primary school in one year.
 You will be based out of two different primary schools across the year, immersed in school life and taking an active role in the school team.
-You will work mainly out of a lead school, with an additional placement for six to twelve weeks to give you breadth of experience.
-Some training will be school-based, led by teachers and working with other trainees from other schools, and you will also attend University and be part of a broad cohort of University students.
+You will work mainly out of a single school selected by our lead partner organisation.

-With School Direct you apply directly to a partnership, and the assessment and interviews are run together by head teachers and Marjon.
+With a School-based PGCE you apply directly to a partnership, and the assessment and interviews are run together by head teachers and Marjon.
 We will start to talk to you about your ambitions from the first moment we meet you.

-Our jobs fair in late winter is an opportunity for many School Direct trainees to meet potential employers, practice interviews and to finalise an offer for their first role in September.
+If you've not already had an offer to continue teaching in a placement school after you graduate, our jobs fair in late winter is an opportunity for many teaching trainees to meet potential employers, practice interviews and to finalise an offer for their first role in September.
 After you graduate we keep in touch.
-During your first year you will be invited back to our NQT conference to catch up with classmates, share your experiences and take part in continuing professional development.

-School Direct relationships with a large number of school partnerships across the South West to give you a wide choice of learning experiences.
+Our relationships with a large number of school partnerships across the South West to give you a wide choice of learning experiences

-93.9 % of our graduates are in further study, sustained employment or both five years after graduating, compared to a sector average for England of 88.2%.
-We are 1st in the South West and 6th in England (LEO, 2019).
+93.9 % of our graduates are in further study, sustained employment or both five years after graduating, compared to a sector average for England of 88.2% (LEO, 2019)

 “I most enjoy the experience of being in a school from day one and having a new experience every day!
 Also meeting children who teach me just as much as I hope to teach them.
 I have the opportunity to meet and learn from a wide range of professionals who have given me the confidence to explore new ideas and strategies and then apply them confidently to my own work in the classroom and beyond!”